Mexico Drug War Fast Facts

 February 23, 2016 - Alfredo Beltran Leyva, behind the Beltran Leyva cartel, pleads guilty to participating in an international narcotic trafficking conspiracy before US District Judge Richard Leon.
 In 2017, Leyva is sentenced to life in prison.

-January 19, 2017 - Mexico's Foreign Ministry turns Joaquin "El Chapo" Guzman over to US authorities.
+January 19, 2017 - Mexico's Foreign Ministry turns Guzman over to US authorities.

 March 14, 2017 - Veracruz State Attorney General Jorge Winckler confirms that a mass grave containing more than 250 human skulls has been uncovered.
 The remains appear to be victims of organized crime violence killed in recent years.